 llms.txt and the bigger AI-search picture

-llms.txt is one of three on-page signals that affect whether an LLM cites your site:
+llms.txt is one of three on-page surfaces that can affect whether an LLM cites your site:

 1. Standard SEO signals.
 Title, meta description, heading hierarchy, internal linking, schema.org JSON-LD.
 These still dominate.
 AI search is built on top of regular search, not next to it.